JC1DA/DeepSense/README.md

 - 2) comment out Mali-shared library in app/CMakeLists.txt and uncomment Adreno shared library

 ## To run the app
-- 1) Download the model
+- 1) Download and extract the model
 - 2) Put the whole model's directory onto device's storage
 - 3) Change the path in MainActivity.java
 - 4) Run :)